iQuHACK/2021_Airier-Lei/README.md

 Calling `run()` in `stochastic.py` will run quantum amplitude estimation for `A(1, 2)`.

+`notebook.ipynb` can be used to run the quantum amplitude estimation and to print circuit diagrams.

 However, quantum amplitude estimation only performs better asymptotically.
 At such a small number of qubits, it is actually much faster to simulate the circuit repeatedly.

 # Future Work